minthemiddle/laravel-library/README.md

 # 📕 Laravel Library
 This is a curated library of articles and tutorials on Laravel.
 It follows the structure of the [official Laravel documentation](https://laravel.com/docs/master).

+It is a minimal viable solution to a wish you may share:
+> As a Laravel developer I want to find the best articles that elaborate on topics in the official documentation.

+If the library proves to be useful, it will become an own searchable app with added value.

 ## Items (in the library shelves)
 | Title + Link | Section | Level   | Type | Tags  |
 | :----------- | :------ | :-------| :--- | :------ |